practicalAI/boilerplate/README.md

 ```

 ### Steps
+1. Update `requirements.txt` as needed.
-1. Add ML functionality inside `{{ cookiecutter.package_name }}`.
+2. Add ML functionality inside `{{ cookiecutter.package_name }}`.
-2. Add unit tests in `tests` as you develop.
+3. Add unit tests in `tests` as you develop.
-3. Add API functionality inside `app.py`.
+4. Add API functionality inside `app.py`.
-4. Complete `README.md` with the appropriate details.
+5. Complete `README.md` with the appropriate details.
-5. Ensure that the `Dockerfile` is updated.
+6. Ensure that the `Dockerfile` is updated.
-6. Update `.gitignore` before committing to git.
+7. Update `.gitignore` before committing to git.